 RECIPROCITY: Because the MPCB is an IC&RC member, Maine’s Certified Prevention Specialists (PS-C) can receive reciprocal certification from any other IC&RC member board.
 Each certifying body that belongs to the IC&RC agrees to use the IC&RC’s minimum standards for reciprocity‐eligible certifications.
 Each IC&RC member board agrees to accept the reciprocity‐eligible certification(s) of other IC&RC member boards.
 IC&RC member boards can also offer certifications that are not reciprocity‐eligible.
 In Maine, the Provisional Prevention Specialist certification is not reciprocal.

 IC&RC ON-LINE EXAMINATION: The IC&RC exam is required for the Certified Prevention Specialist credential.
 It consists of 150 multiple‐choice questions which address the six prevention performance domains.
 All examinations are administered on-line at approved testing centers.
 They are available any time the centers are open, but must be scheduled in advance.
-Maine has two testing centers, in Auburn and Bangor.
+Maine has three testing centers, in Auburn, South Portland and Bangor, as well as a proctored virtual option.
 For more information on testing, click here.